 By Maria Russo

-Sri Lanka may just be the most beautiful place on earth (in my humble opinion), so staying at chic boutique properties only adds to an otherwise special experience.
+Sri Lanka is one of the most beautifully raw places on earth, so staying at chic boutique properties only adds to an otherwise special experience.

 We always seek out hotels that adopt sustainable and socially responsible practices, and if none are available in the area where we are traveling, we opt to stay at smaller properties that impose a lesser environmental impact than large hotels and mega-resorts.

 These boutiques offer a luxury experience in some of Sri Lanka’s most incredible destinations.
 The order in which they are listed can serve as the basis of an itinerary that covers the country’s most beautiful regions and attractions.

 Just 15 minutes from the Colombo Airport, The Wallawwa qualifies as an airport hotel, but bears none of the typical qualities of its counterparts.
 The grounds are lush, serene and give guests the sense they are in a tropical paradise far from the crowds and blaring horns of the city.
 A stay here removes all symptoms of jet lag after one dinner (try any of the curries) and a night’s sleep in the sumptuous Balinese-inspired poster beds.
 Rooms are beautifully appointed with large, airy bathrooms that offer luxurious rainshowers and natural bath products.
 The Wallawwa sits on five acres of tropical landscaped gardens with a pool and expansive organic garden that supplies many of the ingredients used in making the exquisite dishes on the menu.